-The division provides a two-year course certificating teachers for elementary schools in third class districts, a four-year course for majors in elementary and secondary education. and a fifth year major for superintendents of schools, for elementary and high school principals, and for supervisors of elementary and secondary schools.
-Students who complete the two-year course and who wish to obtain the Bachelor of Arts degree should transfer to the elementary ;urriculum for the third and fourth years of college work.
+The division provides a two-year course certificating teachers for elementary schools in third class districts, a four-year course for majors in elementary and secondary education, and a fifth year major for superintendents of schools, for elementary and high school principals, and for supervisors of elementary and secondary schools.
+Students who complete the two-year course and who wish to obtain the Bachelor of Arts degree should transfer to the elementary curriculum for the third and fourth years of college work.
 A fifth year of work in elementary education leading to the Master of Arts degree in elementary education is also offered.

-Students who select the two-year course will be held for the required freshman course (page 28), and the following courses, to be taken in the sophomore year:
+Students who select the two-year course will be held for the required freshman course (page 30), and the following courses, to be taken in the sophomore year:

-No. H Irs.
+No. Hrs

-Ed.
-130. Introduction to Rural Education and
+Bd.
+30 .
+Introduction to Rural Education and Teaching 4

-Ed.
-132. Teaching 4 4
+Bd.
+32. Individual Instruction in Rural Schools - 4

 Ed.
-133. The Teaching of Social Studies in County Schools 4
+33. The Teaching of Social Studies in County Schools

-Ed.
-150. Observation 8
+Bd.
+50. Observation

 Ed.
-151. Student Teaching Ř
+51. Student Teaching 8

-Art 124.
+An 24.
 Art in the Elementary School 4

 Mus.
-101. Music in the Elementary School 4
+49. Music in the Elementary School - 4

 Sci.
-101. Elementary Science 4
+1. Elementary Science - 4

-L. V L. 121.
+L. & L. 21.
 Literature for the Elementary School 4

 S.S.
-83. Sociology of Rural Life 4
+83. Sociology of Rural Life .
+4

-The Elementary Major
+Elementary Major

-Students who expect to prepare for teaching in the elementary schools should utilize the thirty-six hours of elective work in the sophomore year in the General College to obtain subject matter courses appropriate as background for teaching the various subjects taught in the elementary schools.
-In selecting these courses consult the adviser of elementary majors.
+Students who expect to prepare for teaching in the elementary schools should utilize the elective work in the freshman and sophomore years in the General College to obtain subject matter courses appropriate as background for teaching the various subjects taught in the elementary schools.
+In selecting these courses the adviser of elementary majors should be consulted.

-Elementary majors will find it valuable to learn to play simple accompaniments on the piano.
+Elementary majors will find it valuable to learn to play simple accompani-ments on the piano.
 The Division of Music has arranged for group instruction in piano for a small quarterly fee.